 The quartet is quickly invited to perform in several international festivals and venues: Hamburg International Chamber Music Festival, Les Vacances de Monsieur Haydn, Festival La Brèche, Konzertverein Schwerin, Les Floraisons Musicales, Musique dans la Rue d’Aix-en-Provence, Quatuor à l’Ouest, Festival de Septembre à Sanary, Cité de la Musique de Marseille… with partners such as Mathieu Herzog, Florent Héau, the Modigliani Quartet, the Jerusalem Quartet, Ivan Karizna, Raphaël Chrétien and Alain Brunier.

-Since 2018, The Agate Quartet is in residence at the Fondation Singer-Polignac and has been selected for taking part in the Le Dimore del Quartetto project.
+Since 2018, The Agate Quartet is in residence at the Fondation Singer-Polignac and has been selected for being part of the Le Dimore del Quartetto network.

 2019 will see them perform in the Verbier Festival Academy, Les Rencontres Musicales d’Evian, the Aix-en-Provence Festival Academy, La Brèche Festival, Casale Monferrato Festival in Italy among others.